The Bible Tells me so, Jesus has a God

 “believe in God, believe also in me” (John 14:1).

-The following statements by the Apostle Peter is typical of his clear understanding of the differentiation between God and Jesus.
+The following statements by the Apostle Peter are typical of his clear understanding of the differentiation between God and Jesus.
 Peter declared on the Pentecost after Jesus was raised from the dead:

 “Men of Israel, hear these words: Jesus of Nazareth, a man attested to you by God with mighty works and wonders and signs that God did through him in your midst…